Goldinteractive/craft3-sitecopy/README.md

-# SiteCopy for Craft CMS
+# SiteCopy for Craft CMS 3.x

+> **Note:** This plugin won't be updated for Craft 4, but you can switch to the new plugin [Site Copy X](https://github.com/Goldinteractive/craft-sitecopy)

 This plugin makes it easy to copy the content of an entry from a site to another.